 1) have a cumulative Grade Point Average of 2.75 or better;

-2) demonstrate satisfactory completion of Environmental Law, Administrative Law and a minimum of 11 other units in environmental courses from among those listed on the Environmental Program website or approved by the Director of the Program;
+2) demonstrate satisfactory completion of Environmental Law, Administrative Law and a minimum of 11 other units in environmental courses from among those listed on the Environmental Program website or approved by the Director of the Program (students may count up to 6 environmental law units completed as part of a foreign law degree);

 3) demonstrate that 3 of the 11 environmental law course credits are received from a course offered in a department, college or school other than the Law College (though the course may be cross-listed as a Law College course);